 CHT offers the following services for the Nuclear Fuel Cycle:

 - Back End Transport/Storage

-Columbiana Hi Tech delivers products that are tailor made to suit the design and requirements of the customer.
-Some the products delivered include: clamshells for pressurized water reactor (PWR) fuel assemblies and Traveler protective shipping containers (Figure 2).
+Columbiana Hi-Tech delivers products that are tailor-made to suit the design and requirements of the customer.
+Some of the products delivered include clamshells for pressurized water reactor (PWR) fuel assemblies and Traveler protective shipping containers (Figure 2).

 Figure 2.
 Traveller protective shipping containers.
 Image Credit: General Plastics

 CHT, the leading radioactive packaging manufacturer, is expected to meet the strict QA programs.
 The components used for manufacturing the packaging material also need to comply with stringent quality guidelines.

 LAST-A-FOAM FR-3700 Performance Core Series from General Plastics are being used in all client projects of CHT for the past 15 years after it was confirmed that this foam material to a large extent meets the specifications set by NRC.